-- AASB 15: Revenue from Contracts with Customers (applicable to annual reporting periods commencing on or after 1 January 2018).
+AASB 15: Revenue from Contracts with Customers (applicable to annual reporting periods beginning on or after 1 January 2018, as deferred by AASB 2015-8: Amendments to Australian Accounting Standards - Effective Date of AASB 15).

 When effective, this Standard will replace the current accounting requirements applicable to revenue with a single, principles-based model.
-Except for a limited number of exceptions, including leases, the new revenue model in AASB 15 will apply to all contracts with customers as well as non-monetary exchanges between entities in the same line of business to facilitate sales to customers and potential customers.
+Except for a limited number of exceptions, including leases, the new revenue model in AASB 15 will apply to all contracts and customers as well as non-monetary exchanges between entities in the same line of business to facilitate sales to customers and potential customers.

-The core principle of the Standard is that an entity will recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for the goods or services.
+The core principle of the Standard is that an entity will recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for the goods or services.
 To achieve this objective, AASB 15 provides the following five-step process:

-- identify the contract(s) with a customer - identify the performance obligations in the contract(s) - determine the transaction price; - allocate the transaction price to the performance obligations in the contract(s); and - recognise revenue when (or as) the performance obligations are satisfied.
+- identify the contract(s) with a customer; - identify the performance obligations in the contracts(s); - determine the transaction price; - allocate the transaction price to the performance obligations in the contract(s); and - recognise revenue when (or as) the performance obligations are satisfied.